nofusscomputing/centurion_erp/docs/projects/centurion_erp/user/access/tenant.md

 about: https://gitlab.com/nofusscomputing/infrastructure/configuration-management/centurion_erp
 ---

 An tenant is how multi-tenancy is conducted within this application.
-All data within the application is tied to an tenant and only users whom are members of the tenant with the correct permission can view that item within an tenant.
+All data within the application is tied to an tenant and only users whom are members of the tenancy with the correct permission can view that item within an tenancy.

-!!! warning
-    Any object within any tenant that has been marked as `global`.
-Any user whom has the correct `view` permission will be able to see the global object.

-    _**Note:**: This does not include other items that may be attached to the global object that is itself not marked as global._

 ## Tenant Manager